okarlsson/graphql-serverless-boilerplate/README.md

 # Serverless-GraphQl Boilerplate

-This is a simple boilerplate to get a GraphQl API producing "Hello World!" in Aws Lambda.
+This is a simple boilerplate to get a GraphQL API producing "Hello World!" in Aws Lambda.

 ## Getting started